French Riviera~ Provisioning and Frolicking in the Côte d’Azur

 Saint Tropez

-The fantasy of the French Riviera seemed like a far-off dream, not easily attainable, or only reserved for wealthy people.
+The fantasy of the French Riviera seemed like a far-off dream, not easily attained and only reserved for the wealthy.
 Where did this stigma come from anyways?
-Why is it so engrained in our American brains that visiting a place like this is meant to feel bougie?
+Why is it so engrained in the American brain that visiting a place like this is meant to feel bougie?
 I had the same stigma centering around the Hamptons.
-Only rich people, status, fancy cars, etc. etc. But, after spending summers there, I found lovely, quaint culture sparkling beneath the façade of exclusivity.
-Don’t get me wrong, both the Riviera and the Hamptons are stock full of every delicious luxury name brand store, but the truth is, there is a majority of areas that don’t require you to be donning your best Chloe or Louis Vuitton pumps and hand bag.
-Perhaps I had it wrong in my head, and being in a place considered exclusive meant affording the perks of the less-trodden, less touristic, quaint lifestyle.
-Either way, my mind and heart were open as I landed upon the southern French soil, and I easily took in the idyllic, quintessential French style construction in towns like Nice, Cannes, and Saint Tropez.
-Even more compelling is the landscape’s natural, organic beauty, full of greens, colorful flowers, and wild bougainvillea squirming out and over walls and fences.
+Only rich people, status, fancy cars, etc. etc. But, after spending summers there for work and play, I found lovely, quaint culture sparkling beneath the façade of exclusivity.
+Don’t get me wrong, both the Riviera and the Hamptons are stock full of every oozing luxury name brand store, but the truth is, there are a majority of areas that don’t require you to be donning your best Chloe or Louis Vuitton pumps and hand bag.
+Perhaps I had it wrong in my head, and being in a place considered exclusive, meant affording the perks of the less-trodden, less touristic, quaint lifestyle.
+Either way, my mind and heart were open as I landed upon the southern French soil, and I easily took in the idyllic, quintessential French-style construction in towns like Nice, Cannes, and Saint Tropez.
+Even more compelling is the landscape’s natural, organic beauty, full of vibrance, colorful flowers, and wild bougainvillea squirming out and over walls and fences.
 Let’s not forget the Mediterranean’s seductive jewel toned sea beckoning you forward to frolick and plunge.

 Baie des Canebiers